 b) they live in the New England region of the US

 The general public and Tufts veterinary clients are welcome to participate.
-Participants will be enrolled online and sent supplies and instructions for swabbing their animal/s.
-Participants will be asked to collect swabs every two days for 14 days (7 samples total) and keep a diary of any symptoms shown by their animal.
-We will organize shipping/collection of samples for immediate testing in our lab.
+Participants will be enrolled online, fill out a short questionnaire and receive supplies and instructions for swabbing their animal(s).
+Participants will be asked to collect swabs every two days for 1-2 weeks.
+We will organize shipping/collection of samples for testing in our lab.
 If you are interested to collect samples from animals in your home, please consider joining the study!

 Paired animal & human household study (click here)